 Keystone habits are important because when you developed a good keystone habit, it will affect other areas of your life.
 It is just like a chain effect that produces a number of positive outcomes.

-For example, if you become an alcoholic and you get drunk almost every night, guess what, this habit will affect many other areas of your life.
+For example, if you become an alcoholic and you get back home drunk almost every night, guess how that will affect your life:

 - You may wake up late every day feeling groggy.